 The country’s health system is not equipped to handle the added strain of a global pandemic.
 With half of the country’s hospitals and health clinics damaged or destroyed by war, many requiring urgent medical attention will be unable to access it.

-Relief International is working nonstop to prevent the spread of the novel coronavirus by providing essential protective gear, emergency healthcare services, and accurate information about symptoms and prevention measures to fight the spread of COVID-19.
+Relief International is working nonstop to prevent the spread of the novel coronavirus by providing essential protective gear, emergency healthcare services, and accurate information about symptoms and prevention measures.

 Here are five things you need to know about the COVID-19 outbreak unfolding inside Yemen:

 The first case of COVID-19 was confirmed in Yemen on April 10.
 Since then, cases have surged across the country against the backdrop of a worsening conflict, water and food shortages, and a subsequent cholera outbreak.

 “The country’s already broken health system is the biggest challenge we face in stopping the spread of COVID-19,” shares Relief International’s Health and Nutrition Technical Advisor Sari Elhaj.